THE GOODS ON GUMBO

 The tomb can be easily accessed in the old burial grounds on Basin Street, just outside the French Quarter.
 Those who believe mark the tomb with an X (many use lipstick) in hopes of securing fresh gris-gris, a voodoo spell or a charm that only Marie can offer.

 It exists in name only.
-This was the area of the official red-light district of New Orleans, from l897 to l917, when it was decided far better to make war then love.
+This was the area of the official red-light district of New Orleans, from l897 to l917, when it was decided far better to make war than love.

-Attempts at regulating and taxing the world's oldest profession failed until l897 when a city alderman named Sidney Story drafted an ordinance confirming prostitution to a controlled district where it was still illegal, yet madams were required to have a license to operate their brothels.
+Attempts at regulating and taxing the world's oldest profession failed until l897 when a city alderman named Sidney Story drafted an ordinance confining the otherwise-illegal practice to a controlled district, where madams were required to have a license to operate their brothels.

 Instantly dubbed Storyville, the ladies cheerfully profited from consolidation, creating the 'Blue Book.' their own private yellow pages listing the houses, girls, services and prices for many of